Supersonic-Sites/MEZStudiobeaute/content/en/esthetics.md

           <span class="md:text-xl">Foot Spa Treatments with Gel Polish</span><br>

-          <small>Designed to restore softness to the feet, this treatment includes nail preparation, callus reduction, exfoliation (scrub) and hydration (mask) of the feet.
-With the addition of a foot massage and the application of a varnish, this treatment is one of the most complete.</small>
+          <small>This treatment will restore softness to the feet, this treatment includes nail preparation, callus reduction, exfoliation (scrub) and hydration (mask) of the feet.
+With the addition of a foot massage and the application of a gel polish, this treatment is one of the most complete.</small>

           </div>